alexspurling/blog/_posts/2024-03-31-wakeboard.md

 ensure I chose components that are available on LCSC (the parts supplier for JLCPCB).
 To make this easier, I found a [python script](https://github.com/uPesy/easyeda2kicad.py) that takes an LCSC part number and downloads the part's symbol, footprint and 3D model making it easy to import into KiCad.
-I chose to use 0805 sizes for the small SMD components as this is just about as small as you can reasonably when it comes to assembly.
-At this point, the design process was just a matter of placing components down, and drawing wires between all the pins that needed to be connected.
+I chose to use 0805 sizes for the small SMD components as this is just about as small as you can reasonably manage when it comes to hand assembly.
+At this point, the design process was just a matter of placing components down and drawing wires between all the pins that needed to be connected.

 ![Prototype]({{site.baseurl}}/assets/images/Wakeboard.svg)

-When all the components are wired together on the schematic, the PCB design process involves physically placing them on the board.
+When all the components are wired together on the schematic, the PCB design process involves positioning them on the board.
 Given my lack of experience, this took quite a lot of iteration before all the components were in a position that they could be connected with traces without causing conflicts.
 I wanted to stick to using just 2 layers because 2-layer boards are much cheaper to order.